bmcorser/_bmcorser.github.io/blog/2015/12/01/learning-by-rote.rst

 This function doesn’t actually need to return anything, since we just halt execution whilst the user (me) looks at the image being flashed up.
-Again, getting input from the user is just `:pasta:` from the docs.
+Again, getting input from the user is just `:spaghetti:` from the docs.
 I won’t reproduce it here.
 Once we have the answer provided, we need to hash it and compare the obtained hash with the expected hash.
-Another tiny function:
+Another tiny function, writ large:

 .. code-block:: rust